SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

 Start or switch to QGIS.

+Add the sotn_road layer from PostGIS if not already loaded.

 Add the PgRouting Layer plugin through `Plugins > Install and Manage Plugins`

 You will need to go to Settings and check the experimental box and then back to the `All` tab to search for `pgRouting`.
 Check the box next to the plugin and click Install.